This post may contain affiliate links and ads. Read our disclosure policy here.

 I start each day on “Nice” and adjust up or down as needed.

-Make sure you check out our massive collection of Elf on the Shelf ideas for nightly inspiration!
-I add new pictures every day after Oboe arrives!
+Make sure you check out my huge collection of Elf on the Shelf Ideas for TONS of ideas for your elf!

 Other posts you might enjoy…